• Skip to primary navigation

 The best way to keep them juicy and not dried out is to cook them most of the way first.
 Then you can add the BBQ sauce.

-Then we add the BBQ sauce with a silicone basting brush to top side of legs, flip and add the sauce to the other side.
-Cook for about 5 minutes, flip and cook another 5 minutes.
+Add the BBQ sauce with a silicone basting brush to top side of legs, flip and add the sauce to the other side.
+Cook for about 5 minutes with the grill lid closed, flip and cook another 5 minutes.
 You can repeat this if you like a lot of sauce on your chicken, but this is when we take them off and serve them.

 Frequently asked questions